garbanzos/CS5231Assignment2/tanyiyan-a0127051-cs5231-assignment-2-report.md

 ![](task1.2_scp_otacerts.png)
 *Figure 1. scp my otacerts.zip into the android/system/etc/security/ on the Android VM*

 Finally, I copied my signed OTA package into the recovery OS and flashed my OTA package using the recovery program.
 As seen in Figure 2., the signature verification succeeded.
-After rebooting my Android VM, the `dummy` file is found n the `\system` directory (Shown in Figure.
+After rebooting my Android VM, the `dummy` file is found in the `/system` directory (Shown in Figure.
 4).

 ![](task1.2_signature_verified.png)
 *Figure 2.
 Signature verification of my ota package succeeded*

-The `otacerts.zip` that I created can be found at `a0127051u\code\otacerts.zip`.
+The `otacerts.zip` that I created can be found at `a0127051u/code/otacerts.zip`.

 ### Structure of OTA file
 Figure 3. below shows the structure of the OTA file I created for task 1.
-The OTA package can be found at `a0127051u\code\task1\ota\ota.zip`.
+The OTA package can be found at `a0127051u/code/task1/ota/ota.zip`.

 ![](task1.3_ota_file_structure.png)
 *Figure 3.
 Structure of OTA file in task 1*